ZeroQI/Absolute-Series-Scanner/README.md

 - Anime:     AniDB.net, Hama use an offline title database from them ("main title" is the best, or romaji "x-jat".
 "En" titles have horrors like "bombshells from the sky" for "Asobi ni Iku yo!" series).
 AniDB use small posters, no background.
 Hama use ScudLee's xml mapping files to crosss reference the anidb id to the tvdb series.
 Hama supports AniDB, TheTVDB, mainly, and if ScudLee mapping file has it, TheMoviedB, MyAnimeList, TelevisionTunes for full length theme songs, ...
 - TV Series: TheTVDB.com or TVrage or TheMovieDB (support series now), no db site will store (DVD) boxset specific files (nor sport or porn for TheTVDB).
 TVDB has high resolution posters, background images, screenshots, and episodes summaries, all lacking from AniDB.net, but they do not carry porn series so no metadata for this type.
 TheTVDB uses seasons which can be practical for long anime.
 Episodes have titles and summary in many languages
 - Movies:    TheMovieDB.org, naming convention: "Movie Title (Year).ext"
-- YouTube:   Series/Movie library YouTube-Agent for Movies '[youtube-video_id]' and Series/seasons '[youtube-playlist_id]' (starts with PL then 16/32 chars)
+- YouTube:   Series/Movie library YouTube-Agent for Movies '{youtube-video_id}' and Series/seasons '{youtube-playlist_id}' (starts with PL then 16/32 chars)

 ## Absolute series scanner functions that differes from Plex Series Scanner
 - .plexignore' fully working including subfolders